-- http://www.thingiverse.com/thing:623274 one of these put a peice of blue kapton tape on the bottom of it to isolate the hotend part
+- http://www.thingiverse.com/thing:623274 one of these put a peice of blue kapton tape on the bottom of it to isolate the hotend part.

 - http://www.thingiverse.com/thing:592197 << filament guide and back corner bracket, mine were printed in abs and still worked well.

 - spool rollers / hangers https://www.thingiverse.com/thing:2966732

 - Repetier 0.92 – version seems to work well (specialized for davinci printers)

 - waiting for a transend wifi sd card, should be interesting.

 - PEI film for printing on, a better than tape alternative if you dont mind leving the heatbed on for quick prints. mcmasters seems to be the cheepest sofar for a 1/16 th sheet. amazon sells too.
 I have seen nice green 3m stickers that should do the trick too.

-well theres about 141 deg difference between the temperature needed from the hotend and bed for this fluorescent filament to make it stick to glass on the first layer, i havnt gotten much further than that without glue yet.
+Well theres about 141 deg difference between the temperature needed from the hotend and bed for this fluorescent filament to make it stick to glass on the first layer, i havnt gotten much further than that without glue yet.

 Things To Watch for while printing

-- some things to watch for the y axis belts can get misaligned by being off a few teeth on a belts between the x carridge and the double y drive axle and it will no longer hit the endstop when homing or as free when moving it but it is very easy to miss untill you’ve cranked your homing feedrates up haha. also the y axis bearing holders are delicate so take it easy untill you get everything running smoothly.
+- Some things to watch for the y axis belts can get misaligned by being off a few teeth on a belts between the x carridge and the double y drive axle and it will no longer hit the endstop when homing or as free when moving it but it is very easy to miss untill you’ve cranked your homing feedrates up haha. also the y axis bearing holders are delicate so take it easy untill you get everything running smoothly.

-- curling on the base , it can happen anytime during the print from random bumps or what have it, if its an emergency to hold a corner i found hotglue to work ok , i’ve herd of using hairspray to restick fallen off parts too.
+- Curling on the base , it can happen anytime during the print from random bumps or what have it, if its an emergency to hold a corner i found hotglue to work ok , i’ve herd of using hairspray to restick fallen off parts too.

-I had issues with the hotend printing pla so i replaced it with https://www.ebay.ca/itm/3D-Printer-Universal-Hotend-w-MK10-nozzle-f-MK8-MK9-extruder-most-Extruders/252836580460
+I had issues with the hotend printing PLA so replaced it with https://www.ebay.ca/itm/3D-Printer-Universal-Hotend-w-MK10-nozzle-f-MK8-MK9-extruder-most-Extruders/252836580460

-melzi 644p board with sprinter firmware – i will upload later, under 50 dollars on ebay.
+- Melzi 644p board with sprinter firmware – i will upload later, under 50 dollars on ebay.

-this board was a bit tricky to get working properly fuse settings and incode timing fix
+- This board was a bit tricky to get working properly fuse settings and incode timing fix

-avrdude -B 8 -patmega644P -c usbtiny -U lfuse:w:0xFF:m -U hfuse:
+- avrdude -B 8 -patmega644P -c usbtiny -U lfuse:w:0xFF:m -U hfuse:

 w:0xDC:m -U efuse:w:0xFD:m

-also put this in the start loop somewhere to make things run properly on the 644p
+- Also put this in the start loop somewhere to make things run properly on the 644p